cre8ivepark/mixed-reality/mixed-reality-docs/designing-content-for-holographic-display.md

 By using the dark color scheme, you can minimize the eye fatigue and improve the confidence on direct hand interactions.

 ![Dark UI examples](images/color_dark_examples.jpg)
-*Difficult to see the hand on the bright colored content backplate*
+*Examples of dark color used for the content background*

 **Use semibold or bold font weight**